 Bring a therapy dog into the classroom and you will inspire a child to learn.
 That's why our PAL Program is so successful with pre-school and elementary school-aged children in the arts, music and literature.
 Our "Tutors with a Tail" in-school reading support program is a key component of PAL.
 To read more about TDU's "Read n Feed" partner project with WSEE-TV and the Erie School District, click here.

-If you'd like to help:
+If you'd like to help or need help:

 Pals For Life is a non-profit organization dedicated to providing companion animal programs to people who need them so much:

 >> Elderly >> Handicapped >> Mentally Impaired ...